pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 We see that is the group with the most likelihood, 75% `has_flu`.
 This is a cluster of outliers, here are the categories with low-representativeness and high likelihood. `Malasia` and `Mexico` are there.

-If we are more cautelous about false positives, we can consider that this group doesn't have enough information and assign it to `group_8`, so it will have no influence in increasing the likelihood of predicting flu (`mean_target=0`).
+If we are more conscious about false positives, we can consider that this group doesn't have enough information and assign it to `group_8`, so it will have no influence in increasing the likelihood of predicting flu (`mean_target=0`).
 Or, we can assign to an average group like `group_3`.